 - Sylvarant Base's music literally sounds like there are prisoners being beaten.
 It's creepy the first time you go through it early in the game and doesn't stop being creepy even when you find that the Renegades aren't out to kill you after all.

-- The worst offender is undoubtedly Expheres and the Exbeula creatures, which are humans that have been horribly mutated as a side-effect of producing expheres.
+- The worst offender is undoubtedly ExSpheres and the Exbelua creatures, which are humans that have been horribly mutated as a side-effect of producing ExSpheres.
 These people, despite being giant throbbing masses of green flesh, are also fully conscious and are in ridiculous amounts of pain from the mutation.
 It's possible to reverse this transformation, but only one mutated character is lucky enough to survive, and only through a sidequest.

 - The Desians and their human ranches, where humans are treated like cattle in order to produce these Exspheres.
 And the rest of the world's humans don't particularly care, as long as their city isn't being attacked.
 The Desians also breed humans for the sole purpose of making more Exspheres.